 - Logistics support to the deep ice core drilling project – 3200m – undertaken from 1998 to 2003, from which ice cores were extracted reconstituting climate change over the past 800,000 years,

-Drawing on these competencies, I hope now to contribute my expertise to any French or overseas organisation, public or private, wishing to initiate or refine an activity or competency in these difficult and remote areas of which the polar zones are the ultimate symbol.
+With this skill, I have established myself as a Consulting Engineer since my retirement from the civil service and I can bring my knowledge to any French or foreign organization, public or industrial, wishing to start or perfect an activity, a skill in difficult and remote areas of which the polar zones are the symbol.